-- A. The work included in this section consists of furnishing all material, equipment, labor, and performing all operations necessary to install casing pipe and carrier pipe by trenchless or open trench methods, as shown on the Construction Drawings and specified herein. - B. Casing pipe for carrier pipe shall be provided and installed in accordance with the Casing Standard Detail drawing as shown within the drawings. - C. Where references are made to other standards or codes, unless specific date references are indicated, the latest edition of said standard or code shall govern.
+- 1.1 SCOPE - A. The Work included in this Section consists of furnishing all material, equipment, labor, and performing all operations necessary to install casing pipe and carrier pipe by the method of jack and bore or open trench, as shown on the Construction Drawings and specified herein. - B. Casing pipe for carrier pipe shall be provided and installed in accordance with the Casing Standard Detail drawing as shown within the Drawings. - C. Where references are made to other standards or codes, unless specific date references are indicated, the latest edition of said standard or code shall govern.

 - A. Section 01140, Dewatering

 - B. Section 01220, Exploratory Excavation

 - C. Section 01230, Excavation and Backfill

 - D. Section 02650, PVC Pipe for Water Mains

-- E. Section 02665, HDPE Pipe

-- F. Section 02680, Joint Restraints and Thrust Blocking
+- E. Section 02680, Joint Restraints and Thrust Blocking